kwasniew/hyperbook/README.md

 ## How long does it take

-You will need about 4 hours.
+You will need about 4 hours because this document is 7 times longer than Hyperapp source code.

 ## Prerequisites